pla10/Shelfino_ROS2/projects/README.md

 <img src="../assets/images/Pursuit.png" alt="Pursuit evasion image" width="400"/>
 </center>

-The project is about capturing an evader robot (evader) using a pursuer robot.
-Both the pursuer and the evader move in an environment characterised by the presence of obstacles.
+The project is about capturing an evader robot using a pursuer robot.
+Both the pursuer and the evader move in an environment characterized by the presence of obstacles.

 The map can have one or more exit points and the project has different levels of difficulty, as detailed below.

-The students will have to code the behaviour of both the pursuer and the evader.
+The students will have to code the behavior of both the pursuer and the evader.

 ### Evaluation